max-mapper/menubar/README.md

 ## Events

-The return value of the menubar constructor is an event emitter:
+The `Menubar` class is an event emitter:

 - `ready` - when `menubar`'s tray icon has been created and initialized, i.e. when `menubar` is ready to be used.
 Note: this is different than Electron app's `ready` event, which happens much earlier in the process
 - `create-window` - the line before `new BrowserWindow()` is called